braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/cloning_canvases.md

 ![][1]{: style="max-width:25%;"}

 {: start="4"}
-4. Next, enter the name for your new Canvas and click **Clone to Canvas Flow**.
+4. Enter the name for your new Canvas and click **Clone to Canvas Flow**.

 ![][2]{: style="max-width:70%;"}